dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### addresses.ts

-You can define and export `addresses` as the addresses of your smart contracts where emit oracle requests as the function that returns `Promise<string | undefined>`.
-The return value of this function is also used for addresses of callback functions.
+In this file, you can define and export `addresses` as a function that returns the addresses of your smart contracts that emit oracle requests.
+The return type is `Promise<string | undefined>`.
+The return value of this function is also used for the addresses of callback functions.

-The function receives the following object as the argument.
+The function receives the following object as an argument:

 ```typescript
 type Options = {